British Rail Class 777: Contract award

 On 16 December 2016, Merseytravel announced Stadler Rail would manufacture a new fleet of 52 dual-voltage-capable articulated four-car units as part of a £460 million fleet replacement project.
 Merseytravel has an option for a further 60 units.
 Delivery of the Class 777 fleet was scheduled to start in mid-2019, and its entry into service was set for the following year.
-The new trains would increase capacity by 60%, as well as cutting journey times due to faster acceleration.
+The new trains would increase capacity by 60%, and cut journey times due to faster acceleration.

 The purchase was financed by Liverpool City Region itself, rather than an external agency such as a bank or rolling stock leasing company.
 The Class 777 units will therefore be owned by the regional public transport operator Merseytravel and leased to the franchise operator Merseyrail; this made Merseytravel the only public-sector mainline rolling-stock owner in the United Kingdom.
 This is unlike the preceding fleet, owned by the private leasing agent Angel Trains.

 Merseytravel elected to have the new fleet's maintenance requirements addressed via a contract with Stadler; this arrangement included the modernisation of two existing traction maintenance depots (TMD), at Kirkdale and Birkenhead North.
 For training purposes, a driver cab simulator has been installed in Kirkdale TMD.

 As part of Merseytravel's plan to extend the Kirkby line to the new Headbolt Lane railway station using battery-powered Class 777 units, the Class 777 order was increased from 52 to 53 units so that there would be sufficient stock for battery testing to take place.